 Ex-Service

-Funding from the Royal British Legion and the Veterans Accommodation Fund has supported the creation of 23 en-suite rooms at QVSR which are reserved specifically for the use of ex-servicemen.
+Funding from the Royal British Legion and the Veterans Accommodation Fund has supported the creation of 23 en-suite rooms at QVSR which are reserved specifically for the use of veterans.

 Homeless